minvws/nl-covid19-coronacheck-website/_questions-scanner-in-app/en/5-werkt-de-app-ook-als-ik-offline-ben.md

 featuredHome: true
 featuredHomeIndex: 3
 ---
-Yes, you don’t need an internet connection to scan the QR codes.
-You only need to be connected to the internet on the first time opening the app.
-Good to know: the visitors also don’t need an internet connection to have their QR code scanned.
+You need to be connected to the internet once a day in order to scan the QR codes.
+Good to know: the visitors don't need an internet connection to have their QR code scanned.